Another Star

 "Another Star" is a song written and performed by Stevie Wonder from his 1976 album Songs in the Key of Life.
 It is the final track on side four of the double LP.
 The flute player Bobbi Humphrey appears in the last section of the song.

 Released as a single in 1977, it reached number 32 on the Billboard Hot 100, number 29 Easy Listening, number 18 on the Black Singles chart, and number 2 on the Dance/Disco chart, also reaching number 51 in Canada and number 29 in the UK.

 Background

 Cash Box said that "a foot-tapping, Latin-influenced rhythm and an unforgettable 'La la la' chorus are but two of the hooks that will take this record to the upper reaches of the pop and R&B charts."
 Record World said that "Wonder's venture into salsa also gives him a chance to stretch out vocally more than on past singles."
+However, the percussion is a samba beat, not salsa.

 In Rolling Stones original review of the album, Vince Aletti wrote that the song "bursts with an aching, tender passion that’s turned loose in the dense, danceable Brazilian-flavored production."
 Writing in Stylus Magazine, Mallory O'Donnell described it as "a joyous song about heartbreak."